 Kin Khao could be pretty good someday.
 Clearly someone in the kitchen’s got some skills.
 They just need to up the flavor game and, we dunno, move out of the hotel?

 How hot do you expect “pretty hot” to be, on a 1-10 scale?
 We were thinking like an 8.
 These were more of a 5.
 They were oddly acidic as well.
 Not bad but not a must-order.

 Now these were a must-order.
 For starters, they were spicier than the wings.
 And the meat is tender and tasty.
 Our favorite of the night.

 A bone-in beef shank braised in Massaman curry paste.
-Surprisingly, we’ve had a fair number of massaman curries (the coconutty one), and this didn’t really pack the flavor punch.
+This didn’t really pack the flavor punch we expected.
 The beef shank was pretty great - a very solid piece of meat with some nice marrow to dig out.

 Oh man do we love a good Khao Soi (chicken curry broth with egg noodles).
 It’s one of god’s gifts to broth.
 Except for this one.
 In the night’s recurring theme, it lacked the kick.

 “Chicken fat rice, ginger-poached chicken, Pim’s secret sauce, served with intense chicken consommé.”
 Reading these menu descriptions, it seems like they know what they want their food to taste like at Kin Khao.
 Chicken fat rice with intense chicken consommé?
 Sign us up!
 But it’s not all the way there.
 It’s like 40% there.
 When they get there we will be very excited to eat here.